IBM/datastage-standalone-workshop/workshop/lab-multi-dbs/README.md

-# Lab 4: Analyze data across data sets
+# Lab: Analyze data across data sets

 Information Server enables users to better understand their data.
 It uses pre-built and custom rules that will apply meaning and quality measurements, which are available for users of the data and interested parties.